Facebook Ads Profit Calculator

 When to use ROI: Use ROI for actual business decision making, should we scale this campaign?
 Is this ad set worth keeping?
 ROI is the honest answer.

-What is a good ROAS in India?
-For most Indian D2C ecommerce brands, a ROAS of 2x–4x is considered average.
+What is a good ROAS in the US?
+For most US D2C ecommerce brands, a ROAS of 2x–4x is considered average.
 Getting above 4x consistently is a strong performance.
 However, target ROAS depends heavily on your margin, a business with 70% gross margin can be profitable at 2x ROAS, while a business with 30% gross margin may need 5x or more to be profitable.

 This calculator is designed to give you accurate profit figures in under 60 seconds.
 Here is how to use it step by step: